Naveen Jindal School of Management

 Students should be aware that separate Master of Science programs, with varying core and elective requirements exist in the following areas:

-Basic Core Courses: 10 semester credit hours
+Core Courses: 10 semester credit hours

 Elective Courses: 26 semester credit hours

-Students may choose to concentrate in one of the areas listed below that have historically been offered as defined specialties in the masters programs.
-Concentrations are informal collections of electives that address a student's educational goals.
-A concentration may be aligned with functional area specialties, or may cut across functional areas.
-Typical concentrations have a minimum of 15 semester credit hours in a given area, and include:
+A student's course of study beyond the core can be determined in consultation with faculty members, area coordinators or the advising office.
+Student may continue to generalize in management courses or choose to concentrate in a given subject that has historically been offered as a defined specialty in the master's programs.
+A concentration is an informal collection of electives that address a student's educational goals and may be aligned with functional area specialties, or it may cut across functional areas.
+Each concentration has a minimum of 15 semester credit hours in a given area such as:

 Finance: Students can prepare for careers in corporate finance, investment management, or the management of financial institutions.
 Courses in this area emphasize creative solutions to business financing problems, the development of value maximizing investment and financing strategies, and the analysis and management of fixed income and equity investments.
 Students may choose to concentrate in either corporate financial planning or the analysis of financial securities and investment portfolios.

 Marketing: Students learn to understand customers' needs and purchase behaviors, how to satisfy those needs, and how to make a profit in competitive industries and markets.
-Topics include: developing an effective marketing strategy, developing new products, and managing different brands and product categories.
+Topics include developing an effective marketing strategy, developing new products and managing different brands, and product categories.
 Students can also acquire expertise in pricing, advertising and promotions, market research, and retailing strategies.